deannagelosi/SquiggleDraw/README.md

 <img align="center" src="img/squiggledraw.png">
 <p align = "center">
-Fig.1 - A workflow of SquiggleDraw, starting with 1) the movible UI, 2) the AxiDraw CNC plotter, 3) the final drawing, and 4) the receipt documenting squiggle parameters.
+Fig.1 - A workflow of SquiggleDraw, starting with 1) the mobile UI, 2) the AxiDraw CNC plotter, 3) the final drawing, and 4) the receipt documenting squiggle parameters.
 </p>

 ## Features